 The SNMP Settings page allows you to quickly enable/disable the SNMP function.
 The default SNMP Setting is Disabled.
-Click Enabled and then click Next to enter the User Accounts Settings page.
+Click Enabled and then click Next, then it will enter the User Accounts Settings page.

-SNMP Settings in Smart Wizard
+Figure 4.2 - SNMP Settings in Smart Wizard